Portfolio / Automation & Process Engineering

 I designed this system end to end, including the architecture, decision logic, and operational flow.
 The pipeline is built around three stages that convert planning decisions into a structured action plan and a synchronized migration job list.
 That design required building out the account type taxonomy, defining the available plan options per object type, and mapping how each option translates into automated actions downstream.
 This included determining how conflicts between object types get resolved, how unplanned accounts get surfaced, and how the migration tool job list stays automatically aligned with the generated action plan.

 This workflow lets me move faster without giving up ownership of the design or the result.
-The automation reduces manual effort, enforces consistent processes, and makes complex migrations repeatable.
+The automation reduces manual effort, enforces consistent processes, and makes complex consolidations repeatable at scale.

 Tools & Technologies

-PowerShell Exchange Online Microsoft Graph API M365 Groups Entra ID / PIM ImportExcel Module Mailbox Migration Tooling Process Design Change Management Stakeholder Communication
+PowerShell Exchange Online Microsoft Graph API M365 Groups Entra ID ImportExcel Module M365 Consolidation Tooling Process Engineering Change Management Stakeholder Communication